Choosing a Hospital

 Some patients will already have determined the surgery or treatment they need before contacting a hospital.
-Others will need to see a specialist who can then assess and diagnose them, and run through their options.
+Others will need to see a specialist who can then assess and diagnose them and explain all the options available.
 How the system works will depend on where you are in this process.
 Contact your hospital of choice and discuss with them your case and how they would normally proceed.
-Every hospital will be slightly different, but you will always be seen by a specialist for an initial consultation before any decisions are made as to what treatment would be best for you.
+Every hospital will be slightly different, but you will always be seen by a specialist for an initial consultation before any decisions are made as to the treatment that would be best for you.

 Who can I ask for more information?